 The Board of the Electrical Industry Bursary Fund has granted temporary reprieve to all apprentices from the requirement to attend union meetings in order to qualify for the Technical Training Bursary.
-All apprentices who successfully complete a term of technical training between March 1, 2020 and March 1, 2021 will be eligible to receive the $500 bursary, as well as reimbursement of required textbooks.
+All apprentices who successfully complete a term of technical training after March 1, 2020 and until the reprieve is lifted will be eligible to receive the $500 bursary, as well as reimbursement of required textbooks.
 All the following information still applies, except for the requirement to attend union meetings during the reprieve window.

 Technical Training Bursary

-IBEW 213 Apprentice members in good standing who are active and engaged in the Local and have successfully completed a term of technical training are eligible to apply for a $500 bursary and textbook reimbursement from the Electrical Industry Bursary Fund.
+IBEW 213 Apprentice members in good standing who are active and engaged in the Local and have successfully completed a term of technical training are eligible to receive a $500 bursary, and reimbursement of their required textbook.

 One bursary is available for each term of technical training (i.e., EW – 2, EW – 3, EW – 4) for a total of three bursaries throughout your apprenticeship.
 Union activity and engagement is measured by Union meeting attendance.